-The test was definitively clarified by the Supreme Court in 2015 in the conjoined appeals of Cavendish Square Holdings BV v Talal El Makdessi and ParkingEye Limited v Beavis [2015] EWCA Civ 402 .
+The test was definitively clarified by the Supreme Court in 2015 in the conjoined appeals of Cavendish Square Holdings BV v Talal El Makdessi and ParkingEye Limited v Beavis [2015] UKSC 67.
 In essence, whether a contractual provision is a penalty will depend on whether the impact of the clause on the contract breaker significantly outstrips the innocent party's legitimate interest (if so, the clause will be a penalty).
 A penalty clause can only exist where a secondary obligation (eg, to pay liquidated damages) is imposed following a breach of a primary obligation owed by one party to the other (eg, a failure to meet performance guarantees) and is to be distinguished from a conditional primary obligation, which depends on events that are not breaches of contract.
 It is, therefore, potentially possible to circumvent the penalty rule with careful drafting, as was the case in Holyoake and another v Candy and others [2017] EWHC 3397 (Ch), although the court will examine the substance of a provision in reaching its determination.

 Where a provision in substance, rather than in form, imposes a secondary liability for breach of a primary obligation that is out of all proportion to any legitimate interest of the innocent party in the performance of the primary obligation or is exorbitant, extravagant or unconscionable in comparison with the value of that legitimate interest it will be considered penal and therefore unenforceable.
 The onus lies on the party alleging that a clause is a penalty to show this.
-As the penalty rule is an interference with freedom of contract, the courts will not lightly conclude that a term in a contract negotiated by properly advised parties of comparable bargaining power is a penalty (see GPP Big Field LLP v Solar EPC Solutions SL (formerly Prosolia Siglio XXI) [2018] EWHC 2866 (Comm)).
+As the penalty rule is an interference with freedom of contract, the courts will not lightly conclude that a term in a contract negotiated by properly advised parties of comparable bargaining power is a penalty (see GPP Big Field LLP v Solar EPC Solutions SL (formerly Prosolia Siglio XX) [2018] EWHC 2866 (Comm)).

-While a number of cases have been decided since Makdessi (including the recent case of Ahuja Investments Ltd v Victorygame Ltd and Pandher [2021] EWHC 2382 (Ch), where a default interest rate of 12 per cent (compared to a predefault rate of 3 per cent) was found to constitute a penalty and London Arbitration 33/22, where interest claimed at 0.1 per cent per day was found to be excessive), earlier case law considering whether specific clauses are penal will still be relevant, as the Supreme Court considered it impossible to lay down abstract rules as to what may or may not constitute 'extravagant' or 'unconscionable' (see the High Court case of Azimut-Benetti SpA v Healey [2010] EWHC 2234 (Comm) concerning a yacht builder's claim for an amount equal to 20 per cent of the contract price by way of liquidated damages on its termination of the yacht construction contract for the buyer's late payment of an instalment).
+A number of cases have been decided since the Makdessi case, including the recent case of Houssein and others v London Credit Ltd and another [2023] EWHC 14

+28, where a default interest rate under a loan agreement of 4 per cent per month (quadruple the standard interest rate of 1 per cent payable under the loan agreement) was found to constitute a penalty in circumstances where the default interest rate had been set centrally by the lender and was applied to all borrowers and all defaults regardless of the nature of the breach and without reference to the 'legitimate interest' of the lender in enforcement of the primary obligation and the risks associated with the relevant borrower and loan agreement.
+Earlier case law considering whether specific clauses are penal will still be relevant, as the Supreme Court considered it impossible to lay down abstract rules as to what may or may not constitute 'extravagant' or 'unconscionable' (see the High Court case of Azimut-Benetti SpA v Healey [2010] EWHC 2234 (Comm) concerning a yacht builder's claim for an amount equal to 20 per cent of the contract price by way of liquidated damages on its termination of the yacht construction contract for the buyer's late payment of an instalment).